import random

 Embeddings & other inputs

 Often times, we deal with both categorical and numerical variables together.
-The following diagram shows a recommended way of inputting numerical and categorical data in to the neural network.
+The following diagram shows a recommended way of inputting numerical and categorical data into the neural network.
 Numerical variables are inherently numeric and do not require entity embedding.
 On the other hand, categorical variables must undergo entity embedding to convert to number format.

 We can’t do this with Sequential models…